RTEMS/rtems-docs/c-user/key_concepts.rst

-The :math:`O(m)` Independence-Preserving Protocol (OMIP) is a generalization of the priority inheritance protocol to clustered scheduling which avoids the non-preemptive sections present with priority boosting :cite:`Brandenburg:2013:OMIP`.
+The :math:`O(m)` Independence-Preserving Protocol (OMIP) is a generalization of the priority inheritance protocol to clustered scheduling which avoids the non-preemptive sections present with :term:`priority boosting` :cite:`Brandenburg:2013:OMIP`.
 The :math:`m` denotes the number of processors in the system.
 Similar to the uniprocessor priority inheritance protocol, the OMIP mutexes do not need any external configuration data, e.g. a ceiling